rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 * The **management machine**: the machine on which Ansible is installed.
 Since Ansible is **agentless**, no software is deployed on the managed servers.
 * The **inventory**: a file containing information about the managed servers.
-* The **tasks**: a task is a block defining a procedure to be executed (e.g. create a user or a group, install a software package, etc.).
+* The **tasks**: a task is a block defining a procedure to be executed (e.g., create a user or a group, install a software package, etc.).
 * A **module**: a module abstracts a task.
 There are many modules provided by Ansible.
 * The **playbooks**: a simple file in yaml format defining the target servers and the tasks to be performed.
 * A **role**: a role allows you to organize the playbooks and all the other necessary files (templates, scripts, etc.) to facilitate the sharing and reuse of code.